 - Choose News menu

 - Click on the News tab

-- ullet Click on the red 'X', which is under Actions, for the article you wish to delete.
+- Click Delete from the options dropdown menu.

 To delete one or more news items:

 - Choose News menu - Click on the News tab - Check the Actions with selected check box to the left of each article you wish to delete - Choose Delete from the Actions with selected box at the bottom of the screen - Click OK - ullet OK again to confirm that you really do want to delete these articles.